-Credit quality remains very strong; the New England delinquent loans to total loans ratio improved again in Q1 2022 compared to Q4 of 2021, going down five basis points to .68%.
-This ratio for the U.S. is down seven basis points over the same period.
-Charge-offs continue to be close to zero in New England at 13 basis points in Q1 of 2022 compared to nine basis points for Q4 of 2021.
-On a national level, net charge-offs continue to be much higher at 28 basis points but also stable compared to prior quarters.
+Credit quality remains very strong, although delinquencies increased slightly from Q4 2022; the New England delinquent loans to total loans ratio increased 5 basis points to .85%.
+This ratio for the U.S. decreased nine basis points over the same period.
+Chargeoffs in New England and for all U.S. credit unions had their largest quarterly increase since 2020, but are still close to zero.
+Chargeoffs in New England were 23 basis points in Q1 of 2023 compared to 15 basis points last quarter.
+On a national level, net charge-offs continue to be much higher at 54 basis points.

 Capital and Liquidity

-Credit unions in New England and on a national level have seen a loan to deposit ratio in a tight range for the last five quarters after trending down in 2020 due to the COVID-19 related run-up in deposits.
+Credit unions in New England and on a national level have seen a loan to share ratio in a tight range for the last eight quarters after trending down in 2020 due to the COVID-19 related run-up in deposits.